bailon/dojo-minesweeper/README.md

 dojo-minesweeper
 ================

-A simple mineswepper game developed in Javascript.
+A simple mineswepper game developed in a coding dojo in Javascript.